ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 access token's `cnf` parameter.
 If CBOR web tokens {{RFC8392}} are used as recommended in
 {{I-D.ietf-ace-oauth-authz}}, keys MUST be encoded as specified in
 {{I-D.ietf-ace-cwt-proof-of-possession}}.
+The resource server MUST use its own raw public key in the DTLS handshake with the client.
+If the resource server has several raw public keys, it must already know which key it is supposed to use with this client.
+How this is achieved is not part of this profile.

 The resource server MUST use the keying material that the authorizations server has specified in the `cnf` parameter in the access token for the DTLS handshake with the client.
 Thus, the handshake only finishes if the client and the resource server